 scope parameter, a person would be prompted with this dialog when logging in for the first time:

 Your app has requested a person's email address and the things they like but that request also automatically asks for access to a person's public profile.
-The full list of permissions, including defaults, is included in this document (see section: Reference).
+The full list of permissions, including defaults, is included in the Permissions Reference.

 We provide similar mechanisms for iOS and Android.
 Links are provided for each platform later in this document.